-• Information will pertain to, be traceable to, or be about an identifiable individual, even where the information does not itself identify that individual, where it is more likely than not that an individual could be identified through the use of that information, either alone or in combination with other information.
+- Information will pertain to, be traceable to, or be about an identifiable individual, even where the information does not itself identify that individual, where it is more likely than not that an individual could be identified through the use of that information, either alone or in combination with other information. - Information can meet the definition of PII regardless of how it was accessed or acquired, including information voluntarily provided, or observed, derived, or inferred from nonconfidential source material.